utelecon/utelecon.github.io/en/articles/onenote-whiteboard/index.md

 You can write on the board freely using the tools we have introduced so far.

-You might refer to the official video(https://support.microsoft.com/en-us/office/video-draw-and-sketch-in-onenote-e5d9e43e-96a0-442a-85e9-298e029aa76c?wt.mc_id=otc_onenote).
+You might refer to the [official video](https://support.microsoft.com/en-us/office/video-draw-and-sketch-in-onenote-e5d9e43e-96a0-442a-85e9-298e029aa76c?wt.mc_id=otc_onenote).

 ### Distributing materials